12 indulgent foodie experiences on the Sapphire Coast

 Mediterranean on the water at Valentina

 Imagine this scene.
 A beautiful timber dining room flooded with sunlight.
 In front of you is a perfectly charred flatbread, oysters topped with finger lime, and a few sardines.
 You've got a negroni and your partner has a pét nat, and out the floor-to-ceiling windows, you can see Merimbula Lake.
-This is the experience at Valentina, a Merimbula restaurant from Sydney restaurateurs, that’s already winning awards for their service style, interiors, and creative and Italian-ish approach to local Sapphire produce.
+This is the experience at Merimbula restaurant from Sydney restaurateurs, that’s already winning awards for their service style, interiors, and creative and Italian-ish approach to local Sapphire produce., a

 Fine dining among the vines at Mimosa Wines